ingenious-agency/mensaje/README.md

 ![Architecture](./Architecture.png)

 Mensaje is a simple Blitzjs app that connects to a PostgreSQL database hosted in Digital Ocean.

-It also uses [Quirrel](https://quirrel.dev), a Job Queueing software that specifically made for serverless environments.
+It also uses [Quirrel](https://quirrel.dev), a Job Queueing software that's specifically made for serverless environments.
 Finally, it uses the Slack API for authenticating and impersonating users in Slack.
 This allows Mensaje to publish messages as real users.

-All this runs on a Vercel serverless deployment.
+All this runs on a Vercel serverless deployment infrastructure.

 ## Installation